Skip to content

 Mr. Allen completed his Bachelor of Music at Queen’s University and his Master of Music in performance at the University of Toronto under the direction of Eugene Rittich.
 He has performed frequently with orchestras throughout southern and eastern Ontario including the Kingston, Niagara, Windsor, London, Kitchener – Waterloo, Oshawa – Durham, Royal Opera Canada, Brampton Lyric Opera, Opera Kitchener and the Southern Ontario Lyric Opera orchestras.
 He is also the principal horn with the Kindred Spirits Orchestra and freelances in and around the GTA.
 Mr. Allen also works as a conductor and clinician for the Halton Mississauga Youth Orchestra and has conducted the Intermediate Honour Band for the Peel District School Board.
 He lives in Mississauga where he continues to have an active private studio and teaches instrumental and vocal music for the Peel District School Board.
 Mr. Allen is also an advocate for music education and is an active performer and organizer for International Horn Day in Toronto.

-Cheih-Ying Lu
+Chieh-Ying Lu

-In 2018, Chieh-Ying Lu completed her Master’s degree in Oboe Performance from the University of Toronto under the guidance of Keith Atkinson (the former Associate Principal Oboe of the Toronto Symphony Orchestra) and received generous sponsorship from the Toronto Women’s Music Club.
-As an active orchestral musician, Chieh-Ying performs in both professional and community orchestras and chamber groups.
-Besides playing with the Windsor Symphony Orchestra, she also substitutes as principal oboe with the Niagara Symphony Orchestra, Kingston Symphony Orchestra, Ontario Philharmonic, and Mississauga Symphony Orchestra.
-Chieh-Ying is thrilled to join the Oakville Symphony as Principal Oboe in the 24-25 season.
+In 2018, Chieh-Ying Lu completed her Master’s degree in Oboe Performance from the University of Toronto under the guidance of Keith Atkinson (the former Associate Principal Oboe of the Toronto Symphony Orchestra) and received generous sponsorship from the Toronto Women’s Music Club to complete her study.

 As an educator, Chieh-Ying teaches oboe at the University of Toronto Schools, Earl Haig Secondary School, and Havergal College.
-Continuing her passion for teaching, Chieh-Ying and her partner Dr. Chia-Yu Hsu (the Principal Bassoon at the National Ballet of Canada Orchestra) co-own a music studio where they advocate the importance of chamber music playing.
+Continuing her passion for teaching, Chieh-Ying and her partner Dr. Chia-Yu Hsu (the Principal Bassoon at the National Ballet of Canada Orchestra), co-own a music studio where they advocate the importance of chamber music playing.
 They are on a mission to help young musicians gain performance skills and prepare them to have the ability to collaborate with others.

 Christian Sharpe